CaratLane increases sales by 90% thanks to all-in-one observability

 Jewellery retailer CaratLane was founded in India in 2008, offering modern, fine jewellery that is wearable every day.
 In July 2016, CaratLane joined forces with Tanishq, India’s largest jewellery brand, through a strategic investment by Titan Company.
 Today CaratLane is India's largest omni-commerce jeweller, with over 131 retail stores across 40+ Indian cities.
 It’s also one of India’s top 20 e-commerce portals.

-India is the world’s biggest market for gold jewellery, and COVID lockdowns have seen jewellery purchases soar.
-With hospitality and leisure services shut down, jewellery has been the one thing that consumers can still splurge on.
-The online jewellery market is already tipped for huge growth, with the pandemic only intensifying competition among online jewellery brands.
+India is the world’s biggest market for gold jewellery, and COVID-19 lockdowns saw jewellery purchases soar.
+With hospitality and leisure services shut down, jewellery was the one thing that consumers were able to splurge on.
+The online jewellery market has been tipped for huge growth, with the pandemic only intensifying competition among online jewellery brands.

 For CaratLane, India’s largest online jeweller, maintaining a competitive edge is vital.
 Jewellery brands throughout India are rapidly building digital infrastructure to cope with increased demand and scale for future capacity.

 In addition to driving a sharp increase in demand, the pandemic also changed the way that the CaratLane team worked.
 Before, staff only worked remotely once a month.
-Due to COVID, most people were working from home full time, changing the dynamics of how the team worked and rolled out new features into production.
+Due to COVID-19, most people were working from home full time, changing the dynamics of how the team rolled out new features into production.

 CaratLane required a more efficient way for teams to collaborate and improve system performance.
-The core backend services which manage most of the CaratLane APIs were taking around 450 to 500 milliseconds.
+The core backend services which manage most of CaratLane's APIs were taking around 450 to 500 milliseconds.
 And when load increased, CaratLane could only scale horizontally.

-CaratLane has been a New Relic customer for the past 3-4 years, and views the relationship with New Relic as a partnership.
-The company already had a high use of New Relic APM and New Relic Mobile before the pandemic, with distributed tracing everywhere.
+CaratLane has been a New Relic customer for the past 3-4 years, and views the relationship as a partnership.
+The company already had a high use of New Relic Application Performance Monitoring (APM) and New Relic mobile monitoring before the pandemic, with distributed tracing everywhere.

 "We needed to improve performance and get better visibility.
 How could we bring productivity as well as operational improvements in?
 We made it a priority to have observability constantly measure the system, and improve responsiveness and infrastructure," Muthukumar says.

-To meet escalating demand and prepare for major shopping festivals which cause traffic spikes, CaratLane transitioned to New Relic One with a plan to focus on browser, logs, and alerts.
-Team dashboards were created and during a release moratorium, engineers started fully observing what was going on in the multiple layers of the CaratLane tech stack.
+To meet escalating demand and prepare for major shopping festivals which cause traffic spikes, CaratLane transitioned to using the full New Relic offering with a plan to focus on New Relic browser monitoring, New Relic log management and New Relic alerts.
+New Relic dashboards were created and during a release moratorium, engineers started fully observing what was going on in the multiple layers of the CaratLane technology platform.

 Despite only 41% of store operational days in Q1 2021, CaratLane saw revenues increase by 272% to $21.1 million, with online sales contributing 50% to the increase.
 Overall, the online business enjoyed 90% year-on-year growth in Q2.